RangerMauve/hyper-sdk/README.md

 ### sdk.get()

-You can initialize a [Hypercore](https://github.com/hypercore-protocol/hypercore) instanceby passing in a key, a name to derive a key from, or a URL containing either a key or a DNS name.
+You can initialize a [Hypercore](https://github.com/hypercore-protocol/hypercore) instance by passing in a key, a name to derive a key from, or a URL containing either a key or a DNS name.

 You can also pass additional options for whether the hypercore should be replicated as sparse or not.